zaydaka/Traffic-Sign-Classification/writeup_zaydak.md

 * Validation set accuracy of 96.8%
 * Test set accuracy of 95.1%

 As discussed above, the starting architecture was based on the LeNet classifier with the exception of the preprocessing operations.
 This is a good starting point because the LeNet network performs well on the MNIST data set.
 For most image classification problems a convolution network is a good approach since it preserves some spatial information in the data.
-For the most part, a trial and error approach was taken to adjust the network and it was found that expanding the layers to include more nodes (in the fully connected layers) and more kernel filters (in the convolution layers) improved the model.
+For the most part, a trial and error approach was taken to adjust the network.
+It was found that expanding the layers to include more nodes (in the fully connected layers) and more kernel filters (in the convolution layers) improved the model.
 This is expected as there are more classes in the German traffic sign data set compared to the MNIST data set.
 Image preprocessing decisions seemed to have a higher impact on the validation accuracy than network architecture changes.
 The final network performed better on the training set than the validation set.
 This is expected however the training accuracy was about 3% better than validation indicating that the network could be slightly over fitting to the data despite using dropout.

 ### Test a Model on New Images